• MENU

 Authentication

 Authentication is the first step to be able to communicate with the Nexus API.
-The following steps will show you how to create an API client in Nexus and receive your Authentication token, which will be used in all the subsequent API calls.
+Two access options are available to establish communication with the Nexus API - an API Client and Service Account user.
+The following steps will show you how to create each to use to receive your authentication token.
+This token is used to allow access to all the subsequent API calls.

-1. Once logged into Nexus, click on the Users menu item to switch to the Nexus Identity portal.
+1. Once logged into Nexus, click on the Identity tab to switch to the Nexus Identity portal.

-2. Go to API clients and create a new one.
+2. Select API clients in the side menu and create a new one.
+Note that your user requires certain permissions to be allowed to perform this action.
 New API client

-3. Fill the client name and choose a secret (you will use the latter to request the authentication token) Fill details client
+3. Fill the client name and choose a secret.
+Fill details client

-4. Now that the API client is saved, you will have both the Client ID and Client Secret needed to create your token request!
+4. Now that the API client is saved, you will use both the Client ID that was generated and Client Secret you chose, to create your authentication token request.
 Overview of created client

-All you need to do now is to create a request to the identity portal for a new token, which you will need for all the API requests that will follow.
+5. Next you can request an Authentication token by creating a request to the identity portal, which you will need for all the API requests that will follow.

 NOTE